COVID-19: Current Board Advice to Parents:

 Will there be ‘catch-up’ work if I am worried that my child has fallen behind?

 No. It isn’t the children’s fault that there has been disruption to their learning, and every child in NZ is in exactly the same position, so no individual is disadvantaged relative to their peers.

 We believe it will all even out over time - please don’t ask teachers for extra work/books/worksheets to be sent home as we will be taking a long-term view and not be providing over and above our usual home learning materials.

 Yes.
 We recommend keeping up to date via the calendar on our school website.

 Will the 2020 School Term Dates be changed?

 No. The Ministry of Education has determined that the remaining dates in the 2020 school year will continue as planned.
 Extra days will not be added in lieu of the lockdown period.
-Our originally-scheduled Teacher Only Day on May 29 has now been postponed.

 Does my child need to bring anything other than what they would usually bring to school?